 Ciro was barely able to parse the phrase ‘deadly robot assassin’ before he felt the brush of metal against his ankle.
 His body reacted before his brain could stop him.
-He spun on his heel and–in a move that frankly shocked him– Ciro kicked whatever had touched him as hard as he could.
+He spun on his heel and—in a move that frankly shocked him–kicked whatever had touched him as hard as he could.

-“Oh no, oh no.” Ciro continued his chant while he pulled his leather gloves out of an inner pocket of his coat along with his screwdriver travel pack.
-To think that his sister used to tease him for carrying them around.
+“Oh no, oh no,” Ciro continued his chant while he pulled his leather gloves out of the inner pocket of his coat along with his screwdriver travel pack.
+To think his sister used to tease him for carrying them around.
 He made a note to rub it in her face next time she called as he slipped his gloves on and opened his kit.

 “I’m sorry, I am so, so sorry…”

 Ciro let his muscle memory kick in and thought of his gloves instead of the machine he was disassembling.
 He needed new gloves.
 Ones not stained with oil to the point the soft peach color had turned a blotchy grey.
 It even had those weird missing patches that all old leather goods seemed to carry.
 Skin, he thought, it would be patches of skin, wouldn’t it?